MontuPanda/matrix/README.md

 if block or shoot is chosen a potency/no. of bullets must be chosen from 1 to 4.

-If any invalid input is typed the user loses.
+If any invalid input is typed, the user loses.

 The computer's choice is only decided using no. of bullets of both user and computer as well as the random module in Python.